Transnational Dispute Resolution LLM

 Have you been involved in any of the School of Law's societies, events, or activities which complement your study?

-I recently signed up as a stuent ambassador for the School of Law and I am excited to meet prospective students.
+I recently signed up as a student ambassador for the School of Law and I am excited to meet prospective students.
 I am also part of the International Society who organise day trips and language learning sessions that enrich the experience here.

 What aspects of your learning experience might be of benefit in pursuing your future career?